pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

 Check the [list of all available helm values](../../../../reference/helm_values/) at your disposal in our reference documentation.

-!!!
-Important "Load Balancer Setup"
-      If you would like to expose your pachd instance to the internet via load balancer, add the following config under `pachd` to your `values.yaml`
-      ```yaml
-       pachd:
-        service:
-         type: LoadBalancer
-      ```

-      **NOTE: It is strongly recommended to configure SSL when exposing Pachyderm publicly.**

 ### Deploy Pachyderm On The Kubernetes Cluster

 Refer to our generic ["Helm Install"](./helm_install.md) page for more information on the required installations and modus operandi of an installation using `Helm`.